greg-raven/Uncommon-Sense/_posts/2021-01-10-the-bigger-the-front-the-bigger-the-back.md

 ---
-title: 'The bigger the front, the bigger the back'
+title: "The bigger the front, the bigger the back"
 layout: post
 categories:
 - socialism